zinzy/My-Digital-Garden/_posts/2009-08-21-a-new-phase.md

 Home I went, with a teeny tiny plastic bag and two A5 notebooks.

-After nine years, realize I have everything I need.
+After nine years, I realize I have everything I need.
 I no longer believe I need certain things to achieve my goals.
 Now it's just a matter of doing the work, with everything I need just within reach.

 Let's go.